deserie-dev/SCA_Final_Project/README.md

 <summary><b>Push Docker Images to Google Container Registry</b></summary><p>

 We have successfully built a Docker images react-app and api-server and now we need to push the images to Google Container Registry, so that they can be deployed from other locations, such as GKE.

+Google Container Registry is a private storage service for Docker images.

 First, configure the local Docker client to be able to authenticate to Container Registry